 - (a) Any type of dangerous goods accident or incident, or the finding of undeclared or misdeclared dangerous goods should be reported, irrespective of whether the dangerous goods are contained in cargo, mail, passengers' baggage or crew baggage.
 For the purposes of the reporting of undeclared and misdeclared dangerous goods found in cargo, the Technical Instructions considers this to include items of operators' stores that are classified as dangerous goods. - (b) The first report should be dispatched within 72 hours of the event.
 It may be sent by any means, including e-mail, telephone or fax.
 This report should include the details that are known at that time, under the headings identified in (c).
 If necessary, a subsequent report should be made as soon as possible giving all the details that were not known at the time the first report was sent.
-If a report has been made verbally, written confirmation should be sent as soon as possible. - (c) The first and any subsequent report should be as precise as possible and should contain the following data, where relevant: - (1) date of the incident or accident or the finding of undeclared or misdeclared dangerous goods; - (2) location, the flight number and flight date; - (3) description of the goods and the reference number of the air waybill, pouch, baggage tag, ticket, etc.; - (4) proper shipping name (including the technical name, if appropriate) and UN/ID number, when known; - (5) class or division and any subsidiary risk; - (6) type of packaging, and the packaging specification marking on it; - (7) quantity; - (8) name and address of the shipper, passenger, etc.; - (9) any other relevant details;
+If a report has been made verbally, written confirmation should be sent as soon as possible. - (c) The first and any subsequent report should be as precise as possible and should contain the following data, where relevant: - date of the incident or accident or the finding of undeclared or misdeclared dangerous goods; - (2) location, the flight number and flight date; - (3) description of the goods and the reference number of the air waybill, pouch, baggage tag, ticket, etc.; - (4) proper shipping name (including the technical name, if appropriate) and UN/ID number, when known; - (5) class or division and any subsidiary risk; - (6) type of packaging, and the packaging specification marking on it; - (7) quantity; - (8) name and address of the shipper, passenger, etc.; - (9) any other relevant details; - (10) suspected cause of the incident or accident; - (11) action taken;

-- (10) suspected cause of the incident or accident; - (11) action taken; - (12) any other reporting action taken; and - (13) name, title, address and telephone number of the person making the report.(d)Copies of relevant documents and any photographs taken should be attached to the report. - (e) A dangerous goods accident or incident may also constitute an aircraft accident, serious incident or incident.
+- (12) any other reporting action taken; and - (13) name, title, address and telephone number of the person making the report. - (d) Copies of relevant documents and any photographs taken should be attached to the report. - (e) A dangerous goods accident or incident may also constitute an aircraft accident, serious incident or incident.
 Reports should be made for both types of occurrences when the criteria for each are met. - (f) The following dangerous goods reporting form should be used, but other forms, including electronic transfer of data, may be used provided that at least the minimum information of this AMC is supplied:

-DANGEROUS GOODS OCCURRENCE REPORT DGOR No:

-1. Operator: 2.
-Dat 2.
-Date of Occurrence: 3.
+DANGEROUS GOODS OCCURRENCE REPORT DGOR No: DGOR No: 1.
+Operator: 2.
+Date of Occ currence: 3.
 Local time of occurrence: 4.
 Flight date: 5.
 Flight No: 6.
 Departure aerodrome: 7.
 Destination aerodrome: 8.
 Aircraft type: 9.
 Aircraft registration: 10.
 Location of occurrence: 11.
 Origin of the goods: 12.
-Description of the occurrence, includir g details of injury, damage, etc. (if necessary, continue on the 13.
-Proper shipping name (including the te echnical name) : 14.
-UN/ID No (when known): 15.Class/Division 1 l6.
-Subsidiar у 17.
-Packing 18 Category (Class 7 (when known): isk(s): group: only): 19.
-Type of 2 20.Packaging 3 21.
-No of 22.
-Quantity (or packaging: specification packages: transport index, if 23.
+Description of the occurrence, including details of injury, damage, etc. (if necessary, continue on the reverse of this form): 13.
+Proper shipping name (including the tech nical name): 14.
+UN/ID No (when known): 15.Class/Division (when known): 16.
+Su risk(s) bsidiary : 17.
+Packing group: 18 Category (Class 7 only): 19.
+Type of packaging: 20.Pao specifi markir 21.
+No of packages: 22.
+Quantity (or transport index, if applicable): 23.
 Reference No of Airway Bill: 24.
-Reference No of courier pouch, baggage tag, or passenger ticket:

-25. Name and address of shipper, agent, passenger, etc.:
+Reference No of courier pouch, baggage tag, or passenger ticket: 25.
+Name and address of shipper, agent, passenger, etc.:

+DANGEROUS GOODS OCCURRENCE REP PORT DGOR No:

 26. Other relevant information (including suspected cause, any action taken):

 27. Name and title of person making report: 28.
-Telephone No:
+Telephone No):

 29. Company: 30.
 Reporters ref:

 31. Address: 32.
 Signature:

 33. Date:

 Description of the occurrence (continuation)